demystifyfp/FsToolkit.ErrorHandling/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to MyLib.1?
+What types of changes does your code introduce to FsToolkit.ErrorHandling?
-_Put an `x` in the boxes that apply_
+_Put an `x` in the boxes that apply and remove ones that don't apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)